-A PhD can be pursued full time at Henley Business School (Whiteknights/Greenlands), or part-time which may be carried out away from Reading.
-Working away from Reading usually applies to students who are working in institutions where research facilities are available such as universities abroad, while pursuing research towards a PhD with the supervision of both Henley Business School and the local institution.
+A PhD can be pursued full time at Henley Business School (Whiteknights/Greenlands), or part-time working away which may be carried out away from campus.
+This usually applies to PhD students who are working in institutions where research facilities are available, such as universities abroad, with the supervision of both Henley Business School and the local institution.

 Full time: 3 years (minimum) – 4 years (maximum)

 Start dates: Beginning of each term (October/January/May)

 Research training and activities

 PhD students at BISA are engaged in a variety of activities which create a collaborative and vibrant research culture.

 - Weekly PhD Workshops – informal sessions in which PhD students take turns to facilitate the discussion on a specific research topic or a wide range of issues in pursuing a PhD, e.g., writing papers, managing stress, preparing for conference presentations.
 It is also a place where students can seek advice on their research topics from their peers.